This game has unused graphics.

 This game has a notes page

-Gimmick! is an action-platformer that was released late in the Famicom's/NES's lifespan.
-Despite the game's cute appearance, it is punishingly difficult, but has gained a following due to its overall polished presentation and rewarding-to-master star attack that doubles as a platform for finding items necessary to get the game's good ending.
+Mr. Gimmick is an action-platformer that looks cute but is punishingly difficult.
+Despite receiving mixed reviews in its time and despite being released late into the Famicom's life cycle (just over a year after the Super Famicom's debut), it has gained a cult following around the world over the years thanks to its overall polished presentation and rewarding-to-master star attack that doubles as a platform for finding items necessary to get the game's good ending.

-Unfortunately, the game was only released outside of Japan in the Nordic countries, though at least one prototype has been found for the planned US release.
+Unfortunately, the only international release was in the Scandinavian countries, though at least one prototype has been found for the planned US release.

 To access the music sampler, hold Select and press Start at the title screen.
 It contains every track in the game, with the exception of Evidence of My Life (later named in a separate OST) and an alternate version of Cadbury with slightly different instruments.